Recruiter and top manager, Anne is also the owner of the best stocked bar this side of Vegas. Loves her budgies and venturing out in her camper van.

 A day in the life of a Recruiter

-Having been in a Recruitment role for almost 10 years – you may ask – what has kept you in the role for this long?
+Having been in a Recruitment role for more than 12 years – you may ask – what has kept you in the role for this long?

 Every day is different

 Every day there is something new to learn

 Every day is unpredictable